Talibdev27/FitPlate/DEPLOYMENT.md

    - Railway will auto-detect the backend (it looks for `backend/` directory or `railway.toml`)
    - **CRITICAL - Root Directory**:
      - Click on your backend service → "Settings" tab
-     - Find "Root Directory" setting
+     - Look for "Root Directory" or "Source" section
+     - If you don't see it in Settings, check:
+       - Scroll down in Settings - it might be below "Watch Paths"
+       - Or go to "Source" tab (if available) and look for root directory
+       - Some Railway versions show it when you first create the service
-     - Set it to: `backend` (without quotes)
+     - Set Root Directory to: `backend` (without quotes)
      - **This is ESSENTIAL** - without it, Railway will try to build from repo root and fail
+     - **Alternative**: If Root Directory isn't visible, Railway might auto-detect from `railway.toml` location
+       - Make sure `backend/railway.toml` exists (it does)
+       - Railway should detect it, but if build fails, Root Directory must be set explicitly
      - Save changes
    - Railway will use the `backend/railway.toml` or `backend/nixpacks.toml` configuration automatically